 What Do Appraisers Look For?

 Home appraisers are licensed professionals that undergo extensive training to do their job.
-Each appraisal may go differently, but there are several key things the appraiser looks for upon inspection, such as:
+Each appraisal may go differently, but there are several key things the appraiser looks for when inspecting the condition of the property, such as:

 How to Prepare for a Home Appraisal